xleclercq/CodingStandards/Cpp.md

     Examples:\
     For a header file in a project called *TheProject* that has the path *Dir1/SubDir2/HeaderFile.h*, the header guard shall be named
     *\_THEPROJECT_DIR1_SUBDIR2_HEADERFILE_H\_*.
 Note that we do not write *SUB_DIR2* but *SUBDIR2*.

+## Coding style

+### Classes

+20. Special member functions (the functions which the compiler will automatically generate if they are used, but not declared explicitly by the programmer) shall not be explicitly provided when the version provided by the compiler is adequate.

+     > Explicitly defining special functions introduces more opportunities for mistakes since for instance adding a member variable
+     > would mean that all the functions potentially need to be updated.
+Mandating the opposite (explicitly providing all the
+     > special functions) would also be a burden on the developer.